 - The victim dies during the commission of the abduction or before the victim is able to be returned or return to safety.

 - If the victim is younger than sixteen years old or is deemed an incompetent person at the time he or she was abducted, then death will be presumed if the parents, guardians, or other lawful custodians did not hear from the victim or see the victim after the abduction was terminated and before the trial, and they have not received any reliable information during that period to indicate that the victim is alive.

-- In cases where the victim is older than sixteen years old or is deemed a competent person, or all other kidnapping cases, death will be presumed from evidence that the victim has not visited or communicated with a person whom they would have been extremely likely to do so if he or she was alive and free to make contact, but the person did not see or hear from the victim during that specified period and did not receive any reliable information that would persuasively indicate that the victim was alive.
+- In cases where the victim is older than sixteen years old or is deemed a competent person, or in all other kidnapping cases, death will be presumed from the evidence that the victim has not visited or communicated with a person with whom they would have been extremely likely to do so if he or she was alive and free to make contact, but the person did not see or hear from the victim during that specified period and did not receive any reliable information that would persuasively indicate that the victim was alive.